Improving the Concept of Recovery in Endocrine

 and 7) potential role of stress in endocrine disturbances.

-An endocrine rehabilitation team should
+An endocrine rehabilitation team should ideally

 include a trained clinical endocrinologist, a physical